'Nashua 680006' is discontinued and no inventory now remains.

 Nashua has discontinued this product and no inventory now remains.
 Please see Shurtape DF-545 or Polyken 100D for alternative options.

 Nashua Double-Sided Tarp Tape is a double-coated cloth tape with a polyethylene release liner suitable for up to 12 months of outdoor exposure.
 Used for sealing and seaming heavy-weight tarps.
 It conforms well to irregular surfaces and its double-sided construction eliminates degradation due to UV exposure and provides an "invisible" long-term seal.
 Designed for extended outdoor exposure.
 It can also be used hanging or seaming polyethylene sheets for construction or abatement or for temporary holding applications for industrial uses.
-Made in the U.S.
+Country of Origin: United States.